JimmyDaddy/fingerprintjs2sync/README.md

-# Fingerprintjs2sync
+# Fingerprintjs2Sync

 ## Synchronous Version of Fingerprintjs

-This is a fork of [Fingerprintjs2](https://github.com/Valve/fingerprintjs2).
-Back then Fingerprintjs2 looked like it was not maintained anymore ([which was not correct](https://github.com/valnub/fingerprintjs2sync/issues/1)) but I needed a synchronously working version of this lib, so here it is.
+This is a fork of [Fingerprintjs](https://github.com/fingerprintjs/fingerprintjs).
+Back then Fingerprintjs looked like it was not maintained anymore ([in 2020 it looks like this is not the case anymore](https://github.com/valnub/fingerprintjs2sync/issues/1)) but I needed a synchronously working version of this lib, so here it is.
 Note that I had to remove Flash/Swf Font support but who still uses Flash in 2020, eh?

 ### Installation